FortiGate

 Solution

-Use the follwing command to trace specific traffic on which firewall policy that it will be matching:
+Use the following command to trace specific traffic on which firewall policy it will be matching:

 diag firewall iprope lookup <src_ip> <src_port> <dst_ip> <dst_port> <protocol> <Source interface>